sandstorm/awesome-sustainable-software/README.md

 - aim for open source projects
 - do not re-implement things
-- pick a license which allow others to improve/continue the project
+- pick a license, which allows others to improve/continue the project
-- use contracts which allow your customers to migrate to another agency
+- use contracts, which allow your customers to migrate to another agency

 **measure and improve quality**